Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that finds all the empty files and directories in the current directory A script that lists all the files files with an extension A script that decodes acrostics that uses the first letter of each line
+A script that finds all the empty files and directories in the current directory A script that lists all the files files with an extension A script that decodes acrostics that uses the first letter of each line A script that parses web serverlogs in tsv format